What is AIPA

 AIPA stands for ASEAN Inter-Parliamentary Assembly.
 It serves as the center of communication and information among Member Parliaments which consist of Brunei Darussalam, Cambodia, Indonesia, Lao People’s Democratic Republic, Malaysia, Myanmar, Philippines, Singapore, Thailand, and VietNam.
 AIPA aims to encourage understanding, cooperation, and close relations among Member Parliaments as well as Observer Member Parliaments and other parliamentary organizations.
 AIPA also plays an instrumental role in familiarizing the peoples of Southeast Asia with policies aimed at accelerating the realization of an ASEAN Community in 2025.

-The highest body in AIPA is the General Assembly which convenes once a year in compliance with Article 9 of the AIPA Statutes, unless otherwise decided by the Executive Committee.
+The highest body in AIPA is the General Assembly which convenes once a year in compliance with Article 9 of the AIPA Statutes unless otherwise decided by the Executive Committee.
 The General Assembly is held to provide policy directions for the development of AIPA’s objectives and as a forum for interchange among its members.

-AIPACODD aims to work beyond fact-finding into taking concrete action for better efficiency and coordination on the drug menace across the region and also to strengthening its role and mandate as a parliamentary tool to combat the drug menace.
+AIPACODD aims to work beyond fact-finding into taking concrete action for better efficiency and coordination on the drug menace across the region and also to strengthen its role and mandate as a parliamentary tool to combat the drug menace.

 AIPA Caucus is aimed to be a mechanism to develop common legislative initiatives with the objective of harmonizing the laws of ASEAN Member States.
 As one of AIPA ad-hoc committees, it is also utilized as a platform for regular interaction amongst AIPA Member Parliaments as well as AIPA and ASEAN in monitoring the implementation of AIPA resolutions which has been adopted by the AIPA General Assembly.

-Model AIPA is an educational simulation of AIPA General Assembly, in which students can learn about diplomacy, regional relations, public speaking, and also critical thinking through role playing.
+Model AIPA is an educational simulation of AIPA General Assembly, in which students can learn about diplomacy, regional relations, public speaking, and also critical thinking through role-playing.
 More than that, they also can learn how to lead the discussion in the meetings by role-playing as chairperson in each committee meeting.